Project

 Aug 2021 As part of the August 2021 reset, Auckland Airport announced that the Transport Hub will progress as one of four active anchor projects.
 However, it is anticipated that the progress on major works of the Hub will be governed by the pace of aviation recovery.

-Jun 2022 Enabling works for the project began.
+Jun 2022 Enabling works commenced on the project.

 Feb 2023 Auckland Airport announced that the delivery of the new Transport Hub will include 1.2 megawatts of solar generation, which will power the offices and electric vehicle charging stations within its car park.